qiyundai/catable_rn/docs/08-screens.md

 **Features**:
 - Grid/list of all pet profile cards
 - Each card shows: name, avatar, basic info
+- Expandable cards with "More Info" section showing:
+  - Real task completion data (last completed dates)
+  - Only shows rows for tasks being tracked for that pet
+  - Displays "N/A" if task hasn't been completed
+  - Shows relative time (e.g., "2 days ago", "3 weeks ago")
 - "Add Pet" button (navigates to ManagePet)
 - Tap pet to view/edit (PetProfileScreen)
 - Swipe actions for deletion (planned)